PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 Notice that if your composer.json requires "sensio/generator-bundle", you can delete it (since it is already required by "pugx/generator-bundle").
+If you are using Symfony 2.3 or Symfony 2.4, you must require 2.4.5 version.
+This is caused by a change in SesioGeneratorBundle.

 ### 2. Enable the bundle